gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 - You cannot push code to secondary nodes
 - Git LFS is not supported yet
 - Git Annex is not supported yet
+- Primary node has to be online for OAuth login to happen (existing sessions and git are not affected)

 ## Frequently Asked Questions